·

 • Normally, if I’m staying in a particular area for longer than a few days, I try to get a place with a kitchen.
 I skipped this a few times because convenience store/grocery store pre-made food was relatively cheap and pretty good as a grab-and-go option.

-• I use Booking.com, Agoda, AirBNB, and Google Maps to search for places to stay, and I make sure to check my major credit card’s travel portal in case I can use CC points to save a bit of money.
+• I use Booking.com, Agoda, AirBNB, Hostelworld and Google Maps to search for places to stay, and I make sure to check my major credit card’s travel portal in case I can use CC points to save a bit of money.

 Hotels with a little ♥ in front of them are recommended in particular.

 This post contains affiliate links.
-If you click on one and buy something, I get a small percentage of that at no extra cost to you.
-Read my full disclosure here.)
+If you click on a link and buy something, I get a small percentage at no extra cost to you.
+Your support helps keep this blog running— thank you!
+Read full disclosure here.

 Hotels, AirBNBs & Bed & Breakfasts in Japan